chefconf-crc/crc-training/labs/lab_3.md

 1. Read the following instructions.
 2. Identify who will do what on the team and pair as needed.
 3. Create a teamname-mongodb cookbook
+4. Commit teamname-mongodb to github repo; make sure all team members have appropriate access to github repo.
-4. Upload teamname-mongodb cookbook to the class supermarket https://supermarket.reusablechef.com/dashboard.
+5. Upload teamname-mongodb cookbook to the class supermarket https://supermarket.reusablechef.com/dashboard.

 MongoDB is an open-source, document-oriented database designed for ease of development and scaling.
 The MongoDB documentation site includes a [installation guide on how to install MongoDB on Red Hat Enterprise Linux, CentOS Linux, Fedora Linux, or a related system](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat-centos-or-fedora-linux/).